Boyov_tgha

 -

 I'll try to answer a few questions.
 Armenia, Hayastan....
 Call it whichever.
 Everyone in Armenia knows Russian - some may speak very fluently, some not so fluently.
 But Russian is their second language.
 English is spoken by less people, not a significant percentage of the population.
 Most younger people speak enough to understand the basics.
 You may not find a roommate, unless you find some Iranians who are willing to share their place with you.
-Armenians themselves don't live with roommates; they're either married living with family, or single living with parents, or alone
+Armenians themselves don't live with roommates; they're either married living with family, or single living with parents, or alone.
+Hope I was able to help.

 -